As per documented, there are 2 ways for Account Lockout in OpenAM:

 Memory lockout locks the user account, keeping track of the locked state only in memory, and then unlocking the account after a specified delay.
 Memory lockout is also released when OpenAM restarts.

-Persistent (physical) lockout sets the user account status to inactive in the user profile.
+in the user profile.
 For persistent lockout, OpenAM tracks failed authentication attempts by writing to the user repository.

 Persistent account lockout works independently of account lockout mechanisms in the underlying directory server that serves as the user data store.